fcboucher/BBMV/Tutorial-BBMV.md

 names(TRAIT2)=names(TRAIT)
 ```

-We can have a look at how trait measurments look for the first 4 species: different tips have different number of measures and different levels of error.
+We can have a look at how trait measures look for the first four species: different tips have different number of measurements and different levels of error.

 ```r
 TRAIT2[c(1:4)]